 - The Town has an Inclusionary Housing Ordinance requiring 10 percent affordable housing for projects triggering compliance.
-This ordinance is under review based on recent Council actions that increased the percentage for large multifamily housing projects. - The Town has an Accessory Affordable Apartment Ordinance that allows for affordable, deed-restricted accessory rental units. - The Town rezoned Downtown Hyannis, including NRSA areas, to promote housing production. - The Town incorporated a MAH Zoning Overlay that authorizes privately initiated affordable housing by for-profit or nonprofit organizations via special permit that: 1) provide for residential development in a manner that is consistent with existing neighborhood development; and 2) authorize an increase in the permissible density, provided the applicant shall provide housing LMI people.
+This ordinance is under review based on recent Council actions that increased the percentage for large multi-family housing projects. - The Town has an Accessory Affordable Apartment Ordinance that allows for affordable, deedrestricted accessory rental units. - The Town rezoned Downtown Hyannis, including NRSA areas, to promote housing production. - The Town incorporated a MAH Zoning Overlay that authorizes privately initiated affordable housing by for-profit or nonprofit organizations via special permit that: 1) provide for residential development in a manner that is consistent with existing neighborhood development; and 2) authorize an increase in the permissible density, provided the applicant shall provide housing LMI people. - The Town is updating its Local Comprehensive Plan, which will provide direction to the community and policymakers on locations and strategies to accommodate growth and additional housing in the Town.